 - Brown the shrimp, add deglazings to the stockpot but keep shrimp aside to add when gumbo is near done simmering (shrimp is fragile and will fall apart if simmered for too long so add later).

-- Brown the okra but throw the deglazings away, burnt okra is bitter and ruins the gumbo, add last before simmering.
+- Lightly brown the okra but throw the deglazings away (browned okra is bitter and ruins the gumbo), add last before simmering.

 - Make a medium dark roux and add it last before simmering.
 The roux can be done with the vegetables or separately.
 Bob prefers separately as the darkness can be better controlled.